ryan-hill/course-in-a-box/modules/mapping/_posts/2003-01-01-plotly-and-mapview.md

 ```
 ![](../../../img/plotlysts3-1.png)<!-- -->

 As a side note, this same code works for the counties data we used in the last sub-module.
-It just takes a while render... try this code on your own.
+It just takes a while to render... try this code on your own.

 ```r